 Three eminent dignitaries, accompanied by an immense multitude of monks and laymen, ascended the mountain, announced that Pietro had been chosen pope by unanimous vote of the Sacred College and humbly begged him to accept the honour.
 Two years and three months had elapsed since the death of Nicholas IV (4 Apr., 1292) without much prospect that the conclave at Perugia would unite upon a candidate.
 Of the twelve Cardinals who composed the Sacred College six were Romans, four Italians and two French.
 The factious spirit of Guelph and Ghibelline, which was then epidemic in Italy, divided the conclave, as well as the city of Rome, into two hostile parties of the Orsini and the Colonna, neither of which could outvote the other.
 A personal visit to Perugia, in the spring of 1294, of Charles II of Naples, who needed the papal authority in order to regain Sicily, only exasperated the affair, hot words being exchanged betrween the Angevin monarch and Cardinal Gaetani, at that time the intellectual leader of the Colonna, later, as Pope Boniface VIII, their bitter enemy.
 When the situation seemed hopeless, Cardinal Latino Orsini admonished the fathers that God had revealed to a saintly hermit that if the cardinals did not perform their duty within four months, He would visit the Church with severe chastisement.
 All knew that he referred to Pietro di Murrone.
 The proposition was seized upon by the exhausted conclave and the election was made unanimous.
 Pietro heard of his elevation with tears; but, after a brief prayer, obeyed what seemed the clear voice of God, commanding him to sacrifice his personal inclination on the altar of the public welfare.
 Flight was impossible, even if he contemplated it; for no sooner did the news of this extraordinary event spread abroad than multitudes (numbered at 200,000) flocked about him.
 (Catholic Encyclopedia, http://www.newadvent.org/cathen/03479b.htm)

-One Franciscan, the poet Jacopone da Todi (1236-1306), challenges Pietro da Morrone to reform the Church:
+As we can see, there were great expectations of Celestine V when he became pope.
+One Franciscan, the poet Jacopone da Todi (1236-1306), expresses these expectations in his poetry.
+Here he challenges Pietro da Morrone to reform the Church:

 Que farai, Pier da Morrone? Èi venuto al paragone . . .
 Guàrdate da baratteri, ch’el ner per bianco ’l fo vedere; se non te ’n sai bene scrimire, cantarai mala canzone.
 (Jacopone da Todi, Que farai, Pier da Morrone?)